College membership fees

 College membership is a fee payable by all new members of colleges.
 Only 1/6th of the total college expenditure is raised through the membership fee.
 This money is put to various uses by each college.
 The categories below show what the majority of your money is spent on and what it provides.

 Once you have been accepted into a college, you will receive confirmation and be required to pay a college membership fee of up to £36 for undergraduates and £12 for Postgraduates and students on one-year courses.
+Pay your college fee now in the Online Store.

 Part of the fee is used to support the welfare of college members through the college advisory system, welfare campaigns, events and drop-ins run by College Officers and the student exec (JCR/PG Board).